Dow v Black: Decision of the Judicial Committee

 On March 5, 1875, the Judicial Committee allowed the appeal, ruling that the New Brunswick Act was within provincial authority.
 Sir James W. Colvile wrote the decision for the Committee.
 He held that the provincial Act did not relate to inter-provincial railways, a subject matter reserved to the federal Parliament by s.
 91(29) and 92(10) of the Constitution Act, 1867.
 It was true that the railway company itself had been incorporated by an Act of the New Brunswick Legislature, shortly before the Constitution Act, 1867 came into force.
 However, the taxation statute in issue in the appeal did not relate to the construction of the railway, nor did it any way affect the corporate structure of the railway company.
 It simply enabled the majority of the inhabitants of the parish of St. Stephen to raise a subsidy for the railway by local taxation.

 The Committee also rejected a second argument, namely that the taxation powers of the province were restricted to general powers to tax throughout the province and could not be used to authorise taxes for a local municipal purpose.
 The Province's taxation powers under s.
 92(2) of the Constitution Act, 1867 are not so limited.
 Alternatively, even if the tax did not fall within s.
 92(2), it would clearly be a law of a local or private nature within the meaning of s.
 92(16) of the Constitution Act, 1867, and therefore within provincial authority on that basis.

+As was the practice of the Judicial Committee at that time, Colville gave the decision for the entire committee, with no reasons from any of the other judges.